ofiwg/libfabric/man/fi_psm2.7.md

 *FI_PSM2_INJECT_SIZE*
 : Maximum message size allowed for fi_inject and fi_tinject calls.
 This is an experimental feature to allow some applications to override default inject size limitation.
-This is only effective for messages.
-Inject size for RMA operations is still limited to the default setting.
+When the inject size is larger than the default value, some inject calls might block.

   The default setting is 64.